radiant/radiant-clipped-extension/README.md

 * `paperclip.url` sets the url scheme for attached files.
 Paperclip interpolations are applied.
 You probably don't want to change this.
 * `paperclip.path` sets the path scheme for attached files.
 Paperclip interpolations are applied.
 You might conceivably want to change this.
-* `paperclip.additional_thumbnails` is a string of comma-separated style definitions that is passed to paperclip for any asset type that has a post-processor (that is, currently, images, pdfs and video clips).
-The definitions are in the format name=geometry and when assembled the string will look something like `preview=640x640>,square=#260x260`.
-Thumbnail and icon styles are already defined and don't need to be configured this way.
 * `paperclip.storage` can be 'filesystem' (the default) or 'fog' for cloud storage (such as s3).
 * `paperclip.skip_filetype_validation` is true by default and allows uploads of any mime type.